 - Verterra Winery

-Tandem Ciders would be next.
+Tandem Ciders is an adventure just to find.
 You will know you are there when you see the barn with the giant tandem bicycle on the front.
 The entire Traverse Bay Region is full of all varieties of fruit farms and Tandem taps into that market.
 They produce their ciders using apples from several local growers.
 Although Ciders aren’t my personal favorite, I like to stop out here when I am with a group.
 It’s fun to mix up a wine tasting a little and try some ciders.
 A crowd favorite is Smackintosh.
-Stop in (if you can find them, lol) and do a quick tasting.
-You can even grab a growler on the way out (I always keep an empty in my car, just in case).
+Stop for a tasting or you can just grab a growler.

-Blustone Vineyards is relatively new on this loop.
-Even though the Winery is tucked away in the Leelenau countryside, it seems very modern with an industrial design.
+Blustone Vineyards is tucked away in the Leelenau countryside, it seems very modern with an industrial design.
 Mark and I stopped in on a recommendation by my friend Tonya, and found it to be very delightful.
-My take home that day was a crisp Pinot Grigio.
+The staff were very knowledgeable and my take home that day was a crisp Pinot Grigio.

 Sleeping Bear Loop